A rental property with multiple units or apartments surrounded by trees.

 As the move-out date approaches, communicate with your tenant about the process.
 Schedule a final inspection and make sure they understand their responsibilities regarding cleaning and repairing damages.

-Taking care of your tenants is just one part of being a landlord.
-Another vital part is overseeing the management and maintenance of the property.
+Managing a rental property involves more than just taking care of your tenants.
+Another vital part is overseeing the upkeep and maintenance of the property.

-Rental property maintenance involves the same tasks as regular maintenance on a residential property:
+Maintaining a rental property involves the same tasks as regular maintenance on a residential property:

 • Changing batteries on smoke and carbon monoxide detectors